 Examples of presentation formats include: panel discussions with multiple people (either submitting proposals together or separately), workshops led by one or multiple presenters, performances, and interactive facilitated discussions on a specific topic.

-Proposal submissions for the 2021 conference are accepted until Friday, February 5.
+Proposal submissions for the 2023 conference will be solicited in fall 2022.
 Submit a proposal.

 As this conference is modeled on accessibility and equity, there is no registration fee, and when offered in-person, free breakfast and lunch is provided to all attendees.